frankluongo/test-driven-react/README.md

 - You can add plugins like `eslint-plugin-jest` to help ESLint understand different file types

+#### Integrating ESLint with VSCode

+- Add the `ESLint` Extension by Dirk Baeumer.
+- You can avoid seeing ESLint errors until you save by using `​"eslint.run"​: ​"onSave"` in your editor settings

 ### Beautifying Code With Prettier

+- Make sure `Prettier` and `ESLint` work together by using `npm​​ ​​install​​ ​​--save-dev​​ ​​prettier-eslint-cli`

+#### Configuring Prettier

 ### Real-Time Testing With Wallaby